PowerMops/powermops-site/src/routes/pmops/Classes-5.md

 which window is involved in event processing by calling the Toolbox, which will return a pointer to the window record.
-If the window record were not part of the object, Mops would have to somehow derive the address of the object\'s data from the window record.
-As it is, the window record is synonymous with the object\'s base address, making communication with the Toolbox much simpler.
+If the window record were not part of the object, Mops would have to somehow derive the address of the object's data from the window record.
+As it is, the window record is synonymous with the object's base address, making communication with the Toolbox much simpler.
 Other Mops objects, such as Controls, do not have this luxury, and must take extra steps to derive the object address.

-Window objects add to the window record data a group of instance variables that keep track of the window\'s drag and grow characteristics, a boolean that tells whether the window is currently &lsquo;alive&rsquo; with respect to the Toolbox, and a set of action &lsquo;hooks&rsquo; that allow you to customize a window\'s behavior without necessarily having to create a subclass.
+Window objects add to the window record data a group of instance variables that keep track of the window's drag and grow characteristics, a boolean that tells whether the window is currently 'alive' with respect to the Toolbox, and a set of action 'hooks' that allow you to customize a window's behavior without necessarily having to create a subclass.
 These action vectors hold the xts of Mops words to execute when the window is involved in a content click, an update event, an activate event, or selection of the close box.
-The ClassInit: method of Window initializes the vectors to the xt of NULL, except for the activate vector, which is set to the xt of CLS (&lsquo;clear screen&rsquo;, which erases the viewing area of the window).
+The ClassInit: method of Window initializes the vectors to the xt of NULL, except for the activate vector, which is set to the xt of CLS ('clear screen', which erases the viewing area of the window).

 For the Window+ class, which you should normally be using, you should leave the click handler and the update handler set to NULL (which they will be initially anyway), since clicks and drawing are handled through our view mechanism.
-You may, however, have a good reason to customize the activate or close handlers&mdash;for example, you may need to change menu items depending on which windows are open or in front.
+You may, however, have a good reason to customize the activate or close handlers---for example, you may need to change menu items depending on which windows are open or in front.

 Creating windows {#creating_windows}